ankurjha21/Dockerfile-to-Recover-Jenkins/README.md

 # Dockerfile-to-Recover-Jenkins
-Dockerfile to Recover Jenkins master on Disasterb
+Dockerfile to Recover Jenkins master on Disaster